HectorENevarez/hectorenevarez.github.io/_posts/2021-03-5-neural-networks.md

 $$x\cdot w + b$$

 Finally, to obtain the neurons output value, we pass it through an activation function in order to introduce non-linearity into the neurons output.
-Without the activation function, our neural network is essentially a linear regression model[1].
+Without the activation function, our neural network is essentially a linear regression model.
 With the activation function, our model is able to learn more complex tasks.
 There are several activation functions, but in this post we will be going over the **sigmoid activation function**.

 <img src="../misc/NeuralNets/sigmoid.png" alt="Sigmoid Function" width="500"/>{: .align-center}

 To determine the output, the sigmoid activation function looks at the value obtained and the larger the value, the closer it will be to 1.
 The smaller the value, the closer it will be to 0.
 This allows us to have output between 0 and 1 with some values carrying more weight than others.

 $$\frac{1}{1+e^{-z}}$$